[First published June 2010; updated]

-Mulberries...taste of childhood, tree climbing, stained hands and feet, a bowlful for dessert after a midday lunch around a table.
-I find mulberries rarely and when I do, they make me tremble.
+Mulberries...taste of a Bloemfontein childhood, tree-climbing, stained hands and feet, a bowlful for dessert after a midday lunch around a table.
+In New York I find good mulberries rarely and when I do, they make me tremble.
 They are best eaten out of hand, or from a bowl with spoon.

-This pastry was always used for apple pie in our house.
+The pastry I use was designated for apple pie in our house, when I was little.
 Molly Bolt, a friend of my grandmother's in Bloemfontein, circa 1960's, gave her the recipe.
 It called for margarine!
 I use butter.

-I never met Molly Bolt, but her pastry lives on (it's in my book, too used for June's serviceberry pie recipe).
+I never met Molly Bolt, but her pastry lives on (it's in my first book, too, in June's serviceberry pie recipe).

-This pastry does not need to rest, in fact should not, as it contains baking powder.
-It is very forgiving and versatile.
-I use it for pies small and large, in a spring form cake tin, or individual muffin trays, or simply as a flat disk cooked on a baking sheet.
-It does not have to be baked blind.
+The pie pastry does not need to rest.
+And it is surprisingly forgiving and versatile.
+I use it for pies small and large, in a spring-form cake tin, or individual muffin trays, or simply as a flat disk cooked on a baking sheet, to be topped with heaps of your favorite fruit.
+And: It does not have to be baked blind.

 175 gr/6 oz butter